Last Updated: September 16th, 2020 at 12:12 pm

 What if your roof isn’t suited for solar panels?

-Even if your roof isn’t suited for solar panels, you still can switch to solar power.
+Even if your roof isn’t suited for solar panels, you may still be able to add solar power.
 There may be other buildings on your property, such as a garage or shed, that are suitable for solar panels.
 Or, you may have room for a ground-mounted solar panel system.